pngobiro/kalenjinbooks/README.md

 ### 👤 Author Management
 - Author profiles with book collections
+- Profile editing with photo upload and social links
 - Author dashboard with analytics and earnings
 - Book upload and management system
 - Book editing with cover image upload